0Rohit2022/BlazorUserExperience/README.md

    - Create a database named 'UserDB' (or any preferred name).
    - Run the SQL script provided in the project repository to create the necessary tables (users table, etc.).
    - Configure the database connection string in the backend API project's appsettings.json file.
+   - To run the project Click on the "Start Without Debugging(Ctrl + F5).

 4. **Additional configuration steps or prerequisites:**